-Description Hazard Charact eristic Responsibility Life ENV Property to Take Action Action should only be taken if it is safe to do so, individuals have the appropriate PPE, individuals are trained and competent to perform the actions and sufficient employee capacity exists to maintain safety during the X TNPI Safety Officer

-Description Hazard Charact eristic Responsibility Life ENV Property to Take Action action Due to these events occurring over extended periods of time, it must be anticipated the contamination will be a mixture of all commodities shipped through the pipeline.
-Therefore, we must consider the worst case characteristic for each product and plan appropriately (toxicity and flammability of Gasoline, persistence of diesel fuel, etc.) X X X TNPI
+Description Hazard Charact eristic Responsibility Life ENV Property to Take Action Action should only be taken if it is safe to do so, individuals have the appropriate PPE, individuals are trained and competent to perform the actions and sufficient employee capacity exists to maintain safety during the action X TNPI Safety Officer Due to these events occurring over extended periods of time, it must be anticipated the contamination will be a mixture of all commodities shipped through the pipeline.
+Therefore, we must consider the worst-case characteristic for each product and plan appropriately (toxicity and flammability of Gasoline, persistence of diesel fuel, etc.) X X X TNPI

-Table 78 - Special Considerations - Events resulting discharge with slow migration
+Table 77 - Special Considerations -Events resulting discharge with slow migration